-- 1. Subject to the approval of the Tribal Council in section 5, the Tribal Gaming Commission shall have the authority to license and regulate any Class II and Class III gaming operations on the Ely Shoshone Tribal lands consistent with the terms of this Ordinance.
-The licensing and regulation of Class III gaming shall also be consistent with the terms of this Compact. - 2.
+- 1. Subject to the approval of the Tribal Council as provided in section 5, the Tribal Gaming Commission shall have the authority to license and regulate any Class II and Class II gaming operations on Pyramid Lake Paiute Indian lands consistent with the term of this Ordinance.
+The licensing and regulation of Class III gaming shall also be consistent with the terms of the Compact. - 2.
 Class I gaming shall not be regulated by this Ordinance; no licensing shall be required for Class I gaming.